Posted: Oct 21, 2016

 The car has certainly proven itself to be more than just a show-stopper in OPTIMA's Search for the Ultimate Street Car Series.
 Greg's best performance of the season came at Las Vegas Motor Speedway, where the car that has become known as "SCAR," finished in the top-ten overall in the Lingenfelter Design & Engineering Challenge, as well as the PowerStop Speed Stop Challenge and just outside the top-20 in the Falken Tire Road Course Time Trial and Detroit Speed Autocross.

 If you'd like to see more of Greg's work, be sure to follow Outrageous Paint by GTS Customs on Facebook.
-If you'd like to see Greg's return to the OUSCI, you can buy your tickets now!
+If you'd like to see Greg's return to the OUSCI, be sure to get your tickets when they become available.
+You can also purchase them at the track.